Professional website for marketing agencies

 How do I balance case studies and data-protection / NDA requirements?

 Case studies are the most important content format of an agency - but legally tricky.
 Many client relationships are subject to NDAs, co-branding agreements or press-approval obligations.
-We structure a case-study database with three visibility levels: 1) public (client has given written approval, logo and results may be shown), 2) anonymised (industry, size, results without name), 3) internal (only in pitch deck, not on the website).
-A CMS with visibility toggle per case prevents unintended publications and gives sales clean material for each use case.
-Additionally: a standardised approval workflow via email template to client contacts before publication.
+We structure the case-study area with clear approval levels: public (client has given written approval, logo and results may be shown), anonymised (industry, size, results without name) and internal (pitch deck only, not on the website).
+The website shows only approved content; internal approvals and confidential pitch material stay in your existing project or approval tool.

 How important is team representation on an agency website?